i18next/next-i18next/README.md

 myapp.com/es/
 ```

-If you want to enable default locale subpath, pass this option into the `NextI18Next` constructor:
+If you also want to enable locale subpaths for the default locale, pass the `defaultLocaleSubpath` option into the `NextI18Next` constructor:
 ```jsx
 new NextI18Next({ localeSubpaths: true, defaultLocaleSubpath: true })
 ```